 - Strengthens the legs, thighs and knees.

-- Balances the nervous system, calms the mind, relieves stress and mild depression.
+- Balances the nervous system, calms the mind.

 - Improves digestion, stimulates the liver and kidneys.

-- Relieves tension in the lower back when practiced with bent knees.
+- Relieves tension in the lower back when practised with bent knees.

 - Try it in class